TEAMuP-dev/pyharp/README.md

 **NOTE** This function should be a Gradio-compatible processing function, and should thus take the values of some input widgets as arguments.
 To work with HARP, the function should accept exactly ONE audio input argument + any number of other sliders, texboxes, etc. Additionally, the function should output exactly one audio file.

 For our tutorial, we'll make a pitch shifter.
-We'll use the [audiotools](https://github.com/descript/descript-audiotools) library.
+We'll use the [audiotools](https://github.com/descriptinc/audiotools) library from Descript (installation instructions can be found [here](https://github.com/descriptinc/audiotools#installation)).
 Our function will take two arguments:
-- `input_audio`: the audio filepath to be processed
+- `input_audio_path`: the audio filepath to be processed
-- `pitch_shift`: the amount of pitch shift to apply to the audio
+- `pitch_shift`: the amount of pitch shift to apply to the audio and return the following:
+- `output_audio_path`: the filepath of the processed audio

 ```python
 import torch